 Monica and Louis Bremmer

 Idaho Press: What makes meals from Argentina specific?
-How do you provide an explanation for it to human beings who’ve never heard of it earlier than?
+How do you provide an explanation for it to human beings who’ve never heard of it earlier?

 Q: Why did you pick out to open one in every one of your locations in Nampa?
 What are your present-day expansion plans?

 A: The Nampa vicinity has moved to Meridian.
-Our lease changed into up this month and we’ve been needing an area for a larger ability for cooking.
+Our lease changed up this month, and we’ve needed an area for a larger ability for cooking.

 This new one goes to be a complete provider with beer and wine.
 It’s a huge aspect.
 There became no way we should take at the (Nampa) lease once more.
 It becomes going to be too loopy.
 We’re coming back to Nampa, but it’ll take approximately a year to return returned and manipulate three places.